ionic-team/ionic-portals/website/docs/for-capacitor/module-federation.md

 };
 ```

 After this configuration is complete you should be able to build the shell application and see everything tied together in your native emulator.
-Easiest way to do this is run `npx cap open ios` and then build in Xcode.
+To test in iOS run `npx cap open ios` and then build in Xcode.